eandrade4/Epistasis-Recommendation-Systems-/README.md

 #This creates a folder called "Code Outputs" in your Google Drive for figures to be saved to.
 images_dir = drive_setup("/content/drive/MyDrive/Epistasis Project/Code Outputs")

+#Make sure that in the csv or excel file you are going to import that the phenotype column comes first, and the genotypes are next.
+#Your column labels should be in increasing order before listing them here.
 phenotype, dfphen = import_clean("Name_of_phenotype_column_here_as_string", genotype_column_labels_go_here,'/content/drive/MyDrive/Epistasis Project/Name_of_dataset_here.csv' ) #.csv or .xlsx can be used

 #Normalize the data.